mquinson/shutorial/v2/README.md

 schroot is configured in  `/etc/schroot/setup.d/shutorial.conf`.
 This file is customized upon Debian installation to allow every human users to connect to the shutorial.
-If you add new users, you should purge and reinstall the package.
-Yep, that's suboptimal.
+If you add new users, simply re-run `shutorial-admin schroot-users`.

 ## Technical details